SEND Information Report

 The adults that work in Barnby Road strive to foster very positive relationships with the children.
 The children are encouraged to discuss any issues they have, whether educational or social, with their class teacher or another adult.

 A range of interventions aimed at building emotional resilience are offered by trained Teaching Assistants and can been accessed by children who might need some extra support.
+We also have support from a trained counsellor three days a week.
 The Healthy Families Team is also available to provide information about different opportunities available in the locality.

 Sam Oliver, the school’s Welfare Manager Manager, is available to make referrals to outside agencies such as CAMHS, Children’s Centre and Early Help.